 Note that those over age 65 that worked and contributed to Medicare through payroll deductions for 40 quarters (10 years) are NOT eligible to purchase health insurance through The Marketplace under the ACA.
 However, those over age 65 that are NOT automatically eligible for Medicare but can "buy in", may enroll in either Medicare or purchase through The Marketplace under the ACA.

-Under the ACA, starting in 2014, those that do not have health insurance will be required to pay a penalty under the "Shared Responsibility Provision".
+Under the ACA, those that do not have health insurance will be required to pay a penalty under the "Shared Responsibility Provision".

 This penalty is supposed to incentivize the uninsured that can afford health coverage to have it so that everyone else is not paying for their expensive health care.
 In the alternative, if the uninsured chooses to pay the penalty rather than get insurance, at least the penalty helps provide revenue for the administration of the ACA.

 You are considered to have insurance if you have "minimal essential coverage" which includes:

 Of course, there are numerous timing, low income, and hardship exemptions.
 The exemptions and how to get them can be found here: Shared Responsibility Provision Exemptions.

 In this section, we will discuss the impact of the ACA on private individual health insurance AND the options now available to individuals (including the self-employed) that don't have employer coverage, retiree coverage, Medicare, Medicaid, TRICARE, or other group/organization coverage.

 If your current health insurance plan was in effect prior to March 23, 2010, and it is still in existence, you have a "Grandfathered Plan".
 Even if you joined the plan after March 23, 2010, it only matters that the plan was created before that date and has remained basically unchanged since then.